blenderous/php-upload-script/README.md

 # Handling file upload with PHP

-This is a simple page with a form to upload a file, like an image or video.
+There is a simple page to upload a file, like an image or video.

 The PHP script included `upload.php`, takes the uploaded file, checks if the file already exists and then saves it in the uploads folder.